 Today, however, the universe (chuckling to itself and saying "no more fun driving for you," I think) confirmed that it doesn't like it when I move.
 Or that my major life changes are closely linked to blizzards.
 Or something.

-Minneapolis to New York City, one of the biggest snowstorms to hit NYC in a few years followed along on my heels as I drove east.
+Two years ago, when I moved from Minneapolis to New York City, one of the biggest snowstorms to hit NYC in a few years followed along on my heels as I drove east.
 At that time I actually drove from Madison, WI straight through to the Pennsylvania/New Jersey state line before stopping for some sleep, so that I would stay ahead of the snow.
 In case you're not familiar with I-80 from Chicago to New York, aka this country's most boring stretch of driving (and I've driven the entire north-south length of Indiana, so believe me when I say I don't apply that label lightly), Madison to somewhere in eastern Ohio would be a good long day's drive.
 That was the original plan, in fact.
 But then I decided to continue driving the entire length of Pennsylvania instead, and that is a darn long state horizontally.

-Vermont, but not much prior to that this winter.
+There have been a couple blizzards, or at least cruddy gross weather systems, since January 2005.
+But actually, when you think about it, really not all that many.
+In fact it really hasn't snowed much at all in the past couple years.
+I guess there was recently a good storm or two in Vermont, but not much prior to that this winter.
 But then the giant ear of the universe (and I don't mean John Ashcroft, though I'm pretty sure he's still listening too) heard me schedule movers to come to my house this Sunday morning (which is REALLY FREAKING SOON, by the way).
 Meaning I had to get back from VT to NY today after work, so that I could finish packing and turn around Sunday to drive back with the movers.

-New York City in the morning and progressed up toward New England, where it is expected to drop one to two FEET of snow in Brattleboro, and more up in the hill towns, before it ends tomorrow night.
+So today a weather system started dumping sleet and snow on New York City in the morning and progressed up toward New England, where it is expected to drop one to two FEET of snow in Brattleboro, and more up in the hill towns, before it ends tomorrow night.

-New England generally try to avoid sacrifices to the weather gods (more intelligently, I might add, than people in, say, the mid-Atlantic, who freak out and actually drive worse when it snows half an inch), and I work for especially nice people who actually encouraged me to leave early today, around 2:00pm.
+People in New England generally try to avoid sacrifices to the weather gods (more intelligently, I might add, than people in, say, the mid-Atlantic, who freak out and actually drive worse when it snows half an inch), and I work for especially nice people who actually encouraged me to leave early today, around 2:00pm.
 It was just starting to snow then in Brattleboro.
 I saw three cars in the ditch before crossing the Massachusetts state line (which is NOT far south of Brattleboro).
 Six-and-a-half hours later, I got back to Queens.
 (For perspective: yesterday morning - with no traffic and a good amount of caffeine - the drive took three hours.
 It's generally three to four hours.)
 That was AWESOME.

 By the way, if you drive an SUV (in which case what are you doing knowing me well enough to read my blog?
 Unless you purchased it to haul your future boat, in which case I grant you a grudging exception.
 You know who you are.), it does not entitle you to drive 70mph as if you are not in the middle of a blizzard.
 And please look when you change lanes.
 My little grey Honda doesn't show up well in snow.
 That is why you NEARLY KILLED ME in Hartford.
 Yes, you.